DePasqualeOrg/swift-tokenizers-mlx/README.md

 ),
 ```

-The two backends are mutually exclusive – do not combine `Swift` and `Rust`.
+The package traits are mutually exclusive – do not combine `Swift` and `Rust`.

 For Xcode projects, select the trait in the package dependency settings.